Tenancy Agreement: A General Guide

 Entering into a Tenancy Agreement

-A tenancy agreement (“TA”) can be entered in writing or verbally.
+A tenancy agreement (“TA”) or commonly referred to as “perjanjian sewa” in Malay, can be entered in writing or verbally.
 The TA need not be in writing to be valid under the law; an oral agreement is just as good.
 However, the oral tenancy would be more onerous and take longer to resolve disputes because there is no specific set of rules for resolving issues that may arise due to the parties’ contractual relationship.

 In Malaysia, there is no specific law or legal framework governing tenancy.
-Nonetheless, Malaysia has a well-established system in which it is common for a tenancy agreement to be drafted, prepared, signed, and witnessed (typically by a lawyer) within 7 to 14 days after the payment of the security deposit.
+Nonetheless, it has a well-established system in which it is common for a tenancy agreement to be drafted, prepared, signed, and witnessed (typically by a lawyer) within 7 to 14 days after the security deposit payment.
 Without specific legislation to regulate tenancy, TAs in Malaysia have been drafted with the guidance of these existing laws, including the Contracts Act 1950, Civil Law Act 1956, Distress Act 1951, and Specific Relief Act 1950.

-There is no standard template for a TA, but in general terms and traditional practices, a TA should include the following provisos:
+There is no standard template for a tenancy agreement, but in general terms and traditional practices, a standard tenancy agreement should include the following provisos:

-The type and location of the property must be described in detail.
-It is also essential to specify whether the tenant will rent the entire property or only a portion of it (e.g., only the master bedroom) and the property’s condition.
+It is also essential to specify whether the tenant will rent the entire property or only a portion of it (e.g., only the master bedroom).
+Another critical element of the tenancy agreement is the property’s condition at the start of the tenancy.
+This includes any existing damage or issues that need to be acknowledged by both parties to avoid disputes at the end of the tenancy period.
 The TA may have a schedule that details the fixtures, furnishings, and appliances that come with the property.
-If the landlord is renting out a vacant unit, there is no need to include this schedule.
+If the landlord is renting out a vacant unit, there is no need to include this inventory list.

-The TA must specify the three separate deposits that a tenant must pay.
+The tenancy agreement must specify the three separate deposits a tenant must pay.
 Here is a summary of the deposits:

 • Security Deposit – This security deposit is intended to act as a guarantee for the performance of the terms and conditions outlined in the TA.
 Two months’ rent is the standard security deposit amount, typically returned at the end of the tenancy.
 At the end of the tenancy period, if the tenant fails to pay rental arrears (if any) or damages found to the property were the tenant’s fault, the landlord is entitled to keep the security deposit.